 “Yeah, it’s a group from the town’s engineering team.”

 “Perhaps they had good intentions and didn’t want to alarm the town,” suggested Carlo.
-“I think there is a chance the authorities know about it, and are trying to avoid causing a mass panic.”
+“I think there is a chance the authorities know about it and are trying to avoid causing a mass panic.”

-He would have continued if Emilia had not gestured him to stop.
+He would have continued if Emilia had not gestured for him to stop.
 “Regardless, our priority is to get to the tunnel.
 We can let the town authorities deal with the monster enthusiasts.”

 “Traitors like that should be hanged.”